MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Remove-MgUserTeamworkInstalledApp.md

 Uninstall an app from the personal scope of the specified user.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaUserTeamworkInstalledApp](/powershell/module/Microsoft.Graph.Beta.Teams/Remove-MgBetaUserTeamworkInstalledApp?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)